-Australia’s intellectual property laws make it simple to protect the distinctive parts of your business.
-Elements of your branding can have a major impact on the way customers perceive your products.
-But those distinctive elements include more than just branding and logos – products themselves may contain unique value that needs to be protected from replication.
+Australia’s intellectual property laws allow you to protect the distinctive parts of your business.
+This includes things like branding, which can have a major impact on the way customers perceive your products.

 This is done through design registration.
-By registering the design of your products, you gain the right to exclude others from using the design, which can prevent competitors from copying your work.
-In this article we’ll discuss design rights in more detail, including what can and can’t be protected, as well as how to lodge your application.
+By registering the design of your products, you gain the right to exclude others from using the design and prevent competitors from copying your work.

 It’s important to note that design registration only protects the appearance of a product.
 It does not protect: